jakedeichert/create-app/README.md

 ## Why?

 I have a few small react projects on the go and keeping their build dependencies up to date individually has become a hassle.
-I realized that most of my project setups are 95% the same which means I can share configuration to a certain extent through the use of cli tool.
+I realized that most of my project setups are 95% the same which means I can share configuration to a certain extent.

 I was inspired by how [create-react-app][1] hides build configuration so cleanly.
 Although CRA is great, it doesn't fit my goals exactly.

 I made `create-app` to be a multipurpose build tool for myself.
 The first step I took was to move all build configuration from my [react-starter][2] project to `create-app` and then update the npm/yarn run commands to call `create-app` commands instead.
-This results in an extremely clean [package.json][3] file.
+This also happens to result in an extremely clean [package.json][3] file.

 ### Commands